electron/electron/docs/api/sandbox-option.md

   is also enabled.
 - Some bug in V8 engine may allow malicious code to access the renderer preload APIs, effectively granting full access to the system through the `remote` module.
-Therefore, it is highly recommented to [disable the `remote` module](../tutorial/security.md#15-disable-the-remote-module).
+Therefore, it is highly recommended to [disable the `remote` module](../tutorial/security.md#15-disable-the-remote-module).
   If disabling is not feasible, you should selectively [filter the `remote` module](../tutorial/security.md#16-filter-the-remote-module).